WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod01/0101-Plan an IPv4 addressing scheme.md

 3. Verify that the results contain **PingSucceded:False** from **LON-DC1**.

-4. To verify the **LON-CL1** IP address, at the Windows PowerShell command prompt, enter the following command, and then press Enter:
+4. To verify the **LON-CL1** IP address, at the Windows PowerShell command prompt, enter the following command, and then select Enter:

    ```
    Get-NetIPAddress
    ```

    > Notice that the IPv4 address for London_Network is 169.254.x.x.
-This indicates that the client is configured for Dynamic Host Configuration Protocol (DHCP) and has not received an address.
+This indicates that the client is configured for Dynamic Host Configuration Protocol (DHCP) and hasn't received an address.
    >

-5. To configure the **LON-CL1** IP address, at the Windows PowerShell command prompt, enter the following command, and then press Enter:
+5. To configure the **LON-CL1** IP address, at the Windows PowerShell command prompt, enter the following command, and then select Enter:

    ```
    New-NetIPAddress -InterfaceAlias "London_Network" -IPAddress 172.16.0.50 -PrefixLength 24
    ```

-6. To verify that communications have been fixed, at the Windows PowerShell command prompt, enter the following command, and then press Enter:
+6. To verify that communications have been fixed, at the Windows PowerShell command prompt, enter the following command, and then select Enter:

    ```
    Test-NetConnection TOR-SVR1